josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/openxr_hand_tracking.md

 We'll concentrate on the first use case only.

-For this you need to add an [XRNode3D](https://docs.godotengine.org/en/stable/classes/class_xrnode3d.html#class-xrnode3d) node to your XROrigin3D node.
+For this you need to add an [XRNode3D](https://docs.godotengine.org/en/stable/classes/class_xrnode3d.html#class-xrnode3d) node to your `XROrigin3D` node.

-- On this node the tracker should be set to /user/hand_tracker/left or /user/hand_tracker/right for the left or right hand respectively.
+- On this node the `tracker` should be set to `/user/hand_tracker/left` or `/user/hand_tracker/right` for the left or right hand respectively.

-- The pose should remain set to default, no other option will work here.
+- The `pose` should remain set to `default`, no other option will work here.

-- The checkbox Show When Tracked will automatically hide this node if no tracking data is available, or make this node visible if tracking data is available.
+- The checkbox `Show When Tracked` will automatically hide this node if no tracking data is available, or make this node visible if tracking data is available.

 ### Rigged hand mesh